-Award-winning architect Philip Griffiths is Director of Griffiths Architects and President of the Australian Institute of Architects, Western Australia, a member of AIA’s National Council and Executive.
+Award-winning architect Philip Griffiths is Director of Griffiths Architects and Immediate Past President of the Australian Institute of Architects, Western Australia, a member of AIA’s National Council and Executive.
 Philip is also a member of Australia ICOMOS and DOCOMOMO.

 One of WA’s most experienced and respected architects, Philip has been involved with some of WA’s most iconic historic buildings including Fremantle Prison, Episcopal Palace, Premier's Office and Cabinet Room, WA Ballet Centre, Government House, Central Government Buildings, and Parliament House.
 Prior to this, he was based in the United Kingdom where he worked on various heritage properties in London, Hereford, Canterbury, Bristol and Bolton.